For writers and authors, self-publishing is easy. You upload a Word manuscript to Amazon KDP or an aggregator, and you have an ebook for sale.

-But as easy as it is, your sales potential and income are heavily controlled by pages of terms and conditions that can change at any time.
+It’s all so easy.
+But your sales potential and income are heavily controlled by pages of terms and conditions that can change at any time.

 It has been the case for many self-publishing authors.
 Some changes to KPD Select and Kindle Unlimited have been detrimental.

-But once you are locked into Amazon’s exclusivity, there is nothing you can do other than to accept what Amazon changes.
+But once you lock yourself into Amazon’s exclusivity, there is nothing you can do other than accept what Amazon changes.

-The title of Indie Author has been adopted by many self-publishing authors.
-But how can you be truly independent if you are under the control of Internet giants?
+But how can you be an independent author if you are under the control of Internet giants?

 The only way to throw off the shackles is to become an independent publisher.